 The Housing Market is NOT Going to Crash

-Many people are concerned the housing market will collapse due to rampant unemployment and a severe economic recession likely to result from the COVID-19 measures.
-The housing market is not going to crash; in fact, prices are more likely to go up in the short term.
+Many people are concerned the housing market will collapse due to rampant unemployment and a severe economic recession likely to result from the COVID-19 measures 72 pack 8 oz antiseptic hand sanitizer gel.
+The housing market is not going to crash; in fact, prices are more likely to go up in the short term, Keyrenter is the best St. Louis Missouri Property Management and they have advice that prices will go up, most stores are getting sneeze screens for safety, 72 pack 8 oz antiseptic hand sanitizer gel is also available.

 Why would prices go up under these economic circumstances?
 Two factors will prevent a crash and cause prices to rise: reduced supply, and record-low mortgage rates.

 Ordinarily, with massive unemployment, we would expect to see a surge in foreclosures.
-That is not going to happen.
+According to property management brisbane that is not going to happen.
 First, lenders learned during the housing bust that foreclosures drive prices down, so they now have forbearance programs designed to avoid foreclosure by helping borrowers survive difficult times, usually by deferring payments, extending terms, and so on.
 For the next three to six months, very few new foreclosures will be initiated as lenders and borrowers all try to work out new loan terms, and even after that, any future foreclosures that may be necessary will be at a measured rate to prevent floods of inventory from drowning the market.

 Further, those people who aren’t making payments are not going to list and sell their houses even if they are broke and need the cash.
 Why?
 Because if they are unemployed and don’t have the money to make a house payment, they won’t be in any hurry to sell their house and start paying rent, particularly if they don’t perceive they are being hurt by failing to make their mortgage payments.
 It’s far more preferable for people who are struggling to stay where they are than it is to disrupt their families by selling and moving, and after doing so, face an increase in their monthly costs while they still don’t have a job.